rapid-community/RapidOS/README.md

 > ❗ **Note**: *The playbook is still in beta, so by default we use the stable version.
 Once fully released, you'll have access to all options.*

+-->

 ## 🔧 System Changes & Enhancements

 RapidOS is designed to be smooth and reliable.
-With the **1.0 Beta2** release coming up, we're fixing any remaining issues to improve performance and stability.
+Every release we're fixing any remaining issues to improve performance and stability.

 >[!Tip]
 >